isha”Historically, what is or isn’t mainstream (in Islam) has always been a function of power, not of truth” -Iyad El-Baghdadi, Arab Spring activist

 Which translation of the Qur’an do you read?

 I read them all.
 The most semi-accurate orthodox translation is that of Yusuf Ali, though his language is rather Victorian.
 The most accurate non-traditional translation, in my opinion, is this one.
 It should be understood, however, that translations are often untrue to the original Arabic text, and are replete with translator bias.
 A translation of the Qur’an is only a personal interpretation–and sometimes a misinterpretation at that.
+(Another translation I like is this one.)

+I did not find the truth of Islam alone.
+As students of the Quran, we often collaborate on exegetical endeavors and learn from each other.
 Several individuals have helped me extensively with regards to researching Islam and studying the Qur’an.
 I owe them a great deal.
 For reference, their websites are below:

 - Joseph Abraham Islam: quransmessage.com